 GEO extends SEO into a second retrieval channel.
 The work done to build Google authority, including schema markup, topical depth, and entity structure, directly supports GEO performance.
 Running them as separate strategies is less efficient than treating them as additive.

 Start with schema: implement Article schema on all editorial content and Organisation schema with knowsAbout fields.
 Schema comes first because it feeds both Google and AI retrieval simultaneously from day one, with no dependency on traffic or links.
 Then audit whether your content makes explicit, attributable, atomic claims.
 Declarative content compounds: each well-structured article adds to the citation surface and the effect builds across the cluster rather than sitting in isolation.
 Finally, ensure entity description is consistent across your site, external profiles, and any third-party mentions.
 Entity stacks cannot be rushed.
 A consistent entity description across your site, external profiles, and third-party mentions takes time to establish and cannot be manufactured at the point when you need it.
-These three steps address the majority of the gap between a standard SEO setup and one that also performs in AI retrieval.
+Fix those three things and most of the gap between a standard SEO setup and one that performs in AI retrieval narrows.
 Starting early is the only way to have the entity stack in place when it matters.

 The highest-leverage practices for Web3 and DeFi projects: complete JSON-LD schema with entity-specific fields, declarative article structure with named sources and explicit claims, consistent entity description across all external platforms, and answer-engine-specific formatting in the form of a dedicated FAQ block with direct, citable answers to common questions, which serves both Google featured snippets and AI retrieval.
 Google's systems extract FAQ content for featured snippets.
 Language models extract it for generated answers.